kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 Applications should convey specific resource requirements to the DetNets they connect to.
-There are two potential options: (a) The DetNet Relay-node performs translation and binding to one of the DetNet services in the DetNet; or (b) or carry the application-defined data over DetNet as is and enables processing on transit nodes.
+There are two potential options: (a) The DetNet Relay-node performs translation and binding to one of the DetNet services in the DetNet; or (b) carry the application-defined data over DetNet as is and enables processing on transit nodes.

 ## Encapsulation

 OCN applications are expected to be IP based end stations.
 (MPLS DetNet will not apply).
-It is also reasonable to assume that the applications are IPv6 capable, therefore, Ipv6 extension headers can be used to request network services inband.
-With an IPv4 base data plane, the encapsulations could potentially be over UDP, however, that is not the focus of this document.
+It is also reasonable to assume that the applications are IPv6 capable; therefore, Ipv6 extension headers can be used to request network services inband.
+With an IPv4 based data plane, the encapsulations could potentially be over UDP; however, that is not the focus of this document.
 This document specifically deals with HBH IP6 extension headers mechanisms to interface with a Deterministic Network.

 The end system network requirement is expressed as 'OCN flow QoS'.
 Each packet carries its own unique OCN-QoS.
 The metadata to be transmitted to DetNet are: